Privacy Policy

 11.6 Sub-processors

-| Sub-processor | Purpose | Data exposed |
+| Provider category | Purpose | Data exposed |

 |---|---|---|

-| Error and performance monitoring | Capturing errors and request-level performance metrics from the Memory API and the authorization server. | Error stack traces, request metadata (path, status, latency); not the contents of memory atoms or query text. |
+| Sentry / Axiom — error monitoring and log aggregation | Capturing errors, request-level performance metrics, and operational logs from the Memory API and the authorization server. | Error stack traces and request metadata (path, status, latency).
+Memory-atom and query content is not intentionally included. |

 11.7 Security

-11.8 Changes to this section
+11.9 Changes to this section

 We will keep section 11 in step with the actual behaviour of the Memory API.
 If we add a tool, add a sub-processor, change retention, or change the OAuth scopes, we update this section and bump the "Last updated" date at the top of the page.
 We do not silently expand the scope of what the API does without a documentation change.